 Valencia is great for its relatively inexpensive data plans as well as the widespread availability of free Wi-Fi in most establishments.
 Most coffee shops are guaranteed to offer free Wi-Fi and most public places have free WiFi such as at Turia park or Xativa train station.
 Vodafone, Orange, and Lebara are great network providers to pick up a local SIM with data.
 You can get plans such as 7gb and 100 minutes with 4G speeds from Orange for only $25/month.

-2. Where to live in Valencia?
+2. Where to live in Valencia as a digital nomad?

 Valencia is an all-around safe and great city to live in regardless of the area.
 However, we recommend four popular spots that digital nomads usually base themselves at: